Would You Have Been A Good Wife 100 Years Ago?

 Borax (a mineral used in detergents)

 "White Fluid Hydrastics [tincture made from a stem], 2 ounces; Borax, 1/2 ounce; Distilled Witch Hazel Extract, 1 pint.
 Use of this preparation one ounce, diluted in a pint of lukewarm water, as a vaginal injection, taken twice each day."
-But p.s.
+But P.S.
 Do NOT do this.

 -